andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #9—DB Inexperience

 - Not hiring DB specialists or DBAs
-- Generating AI solutions but not being able to verify them
 - Not using SQL in application code or business intelligence
 - Not able to read and interpret query execution plans
-- Limited understanding of *cardinality*, *selectivity*, or how to use `BUFFERS`
+- Not learning how to use *cardinality*, *selectivity*, or execution plan `BUFFERS` info
 - Adding indexes haphazardly (over-indexing)<sup><a href="#footnote-6">6</a></sup>
 - Choosing schema designs with poor performance
+- Generating AI solutions but not being able to verify them

 <div class="corner-label">💵 Server costs, Developer time</div>